 2. How well does this technology handle really complex business requirements?

 Many of our clients have incredibly complex business needs and challenges.
 Remember, our no-code platform was created to develop enterprise-grade applications.
-No-code has the same capabilities as traditional coding but allows for faster, easier, cloud-based application development.
+No-code has the practically the same capabilities as traditional coding but allows for faster, easier, cloud-based application development.

 Bas Bolmer, Technical Data Manager at Lifelines, needed an application that would enable him to centralize data on 167,000 people, spanning 30 years.
 He needed an application that would integrate with Salesforce, as well as various medical hardware.
 Whenever a participant had a blood sample taken, the application would need to automatically notify the participant’s doctor if the results raised concerns.

 In-house customizations would need to be possible in order to facilitate medical research.
 These are pretty complex needs.
 But through the power of no-code, effective communication and project management, Betty Blocks and Bas were able to develop an application that ticked all the boxes.